-10. Property, plant and equipment (cont'd)
+10. Property, Plant and Equipment (Cont'd)

-At the reporting date:

-- (i) The freehold land and buildings of the Group and Company with carrying amount of RM8,685,383 (2018: RM8,733,317) have been charged as collaterals to secure the banking facilities granted to the Company. - Motor vehicles of the Group and the Company with carrying amount of RM107,862 (2018: RM145,491) are acquired under hire purchase arrangements.
+At the reporting date, the freehold land and buildings of the Group and the Company with carrying amount of RM8,623,297 (2019: RM8,685,383) have been charged as collaterals to secure the banking facilities granted to the Company.